adam-lowe/Day-Planner/README.md

-# Homework 5 - Day Planner
+# Day Planner

-This repo is for the UNCC coding bootcamp's Fifth homework assignment
+This repo is for the UNCC coding bootcamp

 ## Instructions